 Sometimes the love of books is an admirable thing.
-Other times it can wreak havoc, as in the case of Thomas Frognall Dibdin, whose Bibliomania (the obsessive illness rather than the book of that name) left his family destitute.
-In the case of some of those he writes about, there is little doubt that they were in the grip of book-madness.
+Other times it can wreak havoc, as in the case of Thomas Frognall Dibdin, whose Bibliomania (the obsessive illness rather than the book of that name) left his family destitute – at least, it would have done if Earl Spencer hadn’t insured the wretched Dibdin’s life for a large sum, which he handed to the family.
+In the case of some of those Dibdin writes about, there is little doubt that they were in the grip of book-madness.
 In the fairly near future we intend to publish the same author's Bibliophobia, a darker work written at a time when the book world was changing fast.

 In the case of William Blades, bibliophilia was more benign.
 His Enemies of Books is a delight to read.
 Likewise, Richard de Bury’s Philobiblon shows the better side of book collecting.